ricardonovelot/SanPedroEventGuide/README.md

 ## About the Project

-SanPedro is an iOS app designed to inform San Pedro residents about upcoming events
+San Pedro is an iOS app designed to provide information on local events.

 This project showcases the capabilities of SwiftUI as a design tool for creating beautiful, efficient, and user-friendly interfaces.